 William Carey University offers eight undergraduate degrees: Bachelor of Arts (B.A.), Bachelor of Applied Science (B.A.S.), Bachelor of Fine Arts (B.F.A.), Bachelor of Music (B.M.), Bachelor of Science (B.S.), Bachelor of Science in Business (B.S.B.), Bachelor of Science in Nursing (B.S.N.), and Bachelor of General Studies (B.G.S.).
-All degrees require the successful completion of at least 128 semester hours, except for the B.S.N. and B.A.S., which require 120 hours, and the B.S. in health information managment, which requires 121 hours.
+All degrees require the successful completion of at least 120-128 hours.